Brain Function Analysis

 What About Results?

 By gathering information in real-time and comparing it to a database of demographically matched EEG data, the QEEG provides specific information about brain function that allows us to determine how the brain can better be regulated.
-Data from the QEEG also provides a better understanding of social, psychological, and neuropsychological issues.
-The information gained from this assessment is used to determine treatment protocols and therapies.
+Data from the QEEG also provides a better understanding of neurological and psychological issues.
+The information gained from this assessment is used to determine treatment